 “The media covers crime where crime happens.
 If Black communities have higher crime rates, the coverage reflects reality, not bias.”

 The distortion extends beyond news into entertainment — the industry I have spent thirty years in, the industry I know from the inside.
-Consider the films about Black life that have received the highest critical acclaim and the most prestigious awards in the last two decades:
+Consider the films about Black life that have received the highest critical acclaim and the most prestigious awards in the last two decades.

-- 12 Years a Slave (2013): slavery
+- 12 Years a Slave (2013) — slavery

-- Precious (2009): sexual abuse, poverty, illiteracy
+- Precious (2009) — sexual abuse, poverty, illiteracy

-- Moonlight (2016): poverty, drug addiction, absent father
+- Moonlight (2016) — poverty, drug addiction, absent father

-- The Color Purple (2023 remake): domestic violence, sexual abuse
+- The Color Purple (2023 remake) — domestic violence, sexual abuse

-- Fruitvale Station (2013): police killing
+- Fruitvale Station (2013) — police killing

-- When They See Us (2019): wrongful imprisonment
+- When They See Us (2019) — wrongful imprisonment

-- Selma (2014): racist violence and political oppression
+- Selma (2014) — racist violence and political oppression

-- Just Mercy (2019): wrongful conviction
+- Just Mercy (2019) — wrongful conviction

-- Judas and the Black Messiah (2021): assassination by the state
+- Judas and the Black Messiah (2021) — assassination by the state

 Every one of these films was well-made.
 Several were brilliant.
-But notice the pattern: the Black experience that Hollywood considers worth telling is, overwhelmingly, the Black experience of suffering.
+But notice the pattern — the Black experience that Hollywood considers worth telling is, overwhelmingly, the Black experience of suffering.
 The Academy Awards have never nominated a film about a Black family that simply works — a married couple raising children, building a business, navigating the ordinary challenges of middle-class life.

 The industry has a term for this.
 They call it “prestige.”
 Black suffering is prestige content.
 Black success is not.
 A screenplay about a Black man wrongfully imprisoned will attract A-list talent and festival invitations.
 A screenplay about a Black man who builds a successful plumbing company and sends three children to college will attract nothing.
 It will not be produced.
 It will not be funded.
-It will not be seen.
 Because suffering is cinematic and success is boring — unless the success belongs to a white person, in which case it is inspirational.

 Oscar-Nominated Black Films by Theme (2009–2023)